telerik/winforms-docs/scheduler/fundamentals/scheduler-element-provider-.md

 # Scheduler Element Provider

 Use __SchedulerElementProvider__ Class to Change the Default RadSheduler Elements.![scheduler-fundamentals-scheduler-element-provider 002](images/scheduler-fundamentals-scheduler-element-provider002.png)

 ##

-If you need to customize any of the  __RadSheduler__ elements you can use the __SchedulerElementProvider__
+If you need to customize any of the  __RadSheduler__ elements you can use the __SchedulerElementProvider__ class.
-          class.
 It allows you to replace the default elements with custom ones.
 This can be achieved by creating  __SchedulerElementProvider__ descendant class and overriding the corresponding methods.
-        #_[C#] _

 {{source=..\SamplesCS\Scheduler\Fundamentals\SchedulerElementProviderSample.cs region=SchedulerElementProvider}}
 {{source=..\SamplesVB\Scheduler\Fundamentals\SchedulerElementProviderSample.vb region=SchedulerElementProvider}}